-Intuitively, the policy selects the minimum value in the action space when $S_1$ is negative.
-Otherwise, it selects the maximum value.
+Intuitively, the policy selects the minimum value in the action space when $S_1$ is negative , and the maximum value otherwise.

-Given any state, the action-based importance method can find $S_1$ is more important, and the policy only depends on $S_1$, which is the same as the ground truth.
-However, Q-value based method gets a different result.
-In one step MDP, Q-function is the same as reward function.
-Because the coefficient in the Q(reward) function is larger, the Q-value-based method finds $S_2$ is more important.
-That is different from the features that the policy really depends on.
+The action-based importance method correctly identifies $S_1$ as more important, as the policy only depends on $S_1$.
+However, the Q-value-based method produces a different result.
+In a one-step MDP, the Q-function is the same as the reward function.
+As the coefficient in the Q(reward) function is larger for $S_2$, the Q-value-based method finds $S_2$ more important, which is different from the features that the policy relies on.